Healthcare

 Tips specific to foreign residents

-• Save 119, 1339, BBB Korea 1588-5644 in your phone now.
+• Save 119 in your phone now.
 Speed-dial if possible.

 • Know your address in Korean.
 Practice saying your building name, apartment number, and nearest major landmark.
-This is the single biggest friction in an emergency call.
+This is the single biggest friction point in an emergency call.

 • Register an ICE contact on your phone lockscreen (In Case of Emergency, with relationship and phone number).
-Korean first responders check this.

 • If you travel with prescription medications, always keep them in original packaging with a doctor's note.